Engineering-Research-Lab/Modular-Robot/README.md

    - Provides an aesthetic and functional design element.

 2. **Neck Movement**:
-   - Supports 1-degree movement along both Y and X axes, allowing for precise head motions.
+   - Supports movement along both the Y and X axes, allowing for precise head motions.

 3. **Integrated Camera**:
    - Option to include a video camera inside the capsule for face tracking and coordinated head movement.